 One day, we will all acknowledge that we are a higher entity than ourselves.
 A more complex entity than a mere human body alone: a society, a race, that has the contribution of every single person who ever lived on this planet… and one day even further than this planet will it be.

-For some years, penis has been an instrument for showing masculinity.
-Contrary to old Greeks, where it was testicles the ultimate feature of masculinity, a good sized penis has become one of the most valuable features in a man.
-Such assumption has been debated but it mostly prevails in both men and women: a good-sized penis is a symbol of beauty, masculinity, and even power.
+For many years, penis has been an instrument of masculinity.
+Contrary to old-time Greeks, where it was testicles the ultimate feature of masculinity, a good sized penis has become one of the most valuable features in a man today.
+Such assumption mostly prevails in both men and women: a big penis is a symbol of beauty, masculinity, and even power.

 I typed “Self Suck” on the web search the other day.
 Nice to have found a picture of mine among the results.
 At the beginning it felt awesome.
 I thought of how much I would love that my art would survive through the annals of time.
 But then I realized that nothing in this universe is immortal.
 We, and everything we do will die hopelessly.
 How meaningful what you do is doesn’t really matter.

 We are fleeting.
 And so is the beauty of what we do so passionately.
 But our legacy stays.
 I’m not the guy on the web search engine anymore.
 And never will I be, once my website is down in a future that I can’t imagine right now…

 I hope, however, to inspire other fellows on this same track of mine.
 I wish I am helping them to attain happiness, the same way I did with the inspiration I got from others who were on this path before me.